impana215/virtual-assistance/README.md

 # virtual-assistance

 # Virtual Assistance Project Workflow
+## Overview
-## OverviewThis document outlines the workflow for managing tasks and services in the Virtual Assistance project.
+This document outlines the workflow for managing tasks and services in the Virtual Assistance project.
 ## Workflow Stages
 ### 1. Define Services Offered- Identify the services that will be provided (e.g., administrative tasks, customer support, social media management).
 ### 2. Client Onboarding-